 Art and History Meet Along the Canal (Central New York)

 There are few New York State vistas more scenic than those along the Erie Canal.
 This summer, you can capture that beauty when you sign up for canal painting “en plein air” (French for “out of doors”).
 Each two-hour session will include all the art supplies you’ll need as well as step-by-step instructions from artist Gail Talmadge to help you create a masterpiece to be proud of.
 After channeling your creative side and painting the view from the Mohawk Valley Gateway Overlook Bridge (pictured), walk the full length of the 511-foot bridge, which crosses the Mohawk River and connects the north and south sides of historic Amsterdam.
+Advanced registration is required for Canal Painting En Plein Air.
+Various sessions are offered for different age groups.

 Visit the nearby Schoharie Crossing State Historic Site to check out the exhibit on Erie Canal stores at Yankee Hill, the ruins of Schoharie Aqueduct, and 18th century canal-related artifacts at Fort Hunter.
 Dig deeper into the region’s history at Old Fort Johnson, a limestone house built in 1749 and seized when British owner Sir William Johnson fled the region at the start of the American Revolution.